Two half sisters, each unaware of the other. One marries an English slave trader and the other is taken captive into slavery.

 After the Oscar wins for Best Picture, Best Adapted Screenplay and Best Supporting Actress for Lupita Nyong'o, it feels a bit redundant to now add to the buzz surrounding 12 Years A Slave but it is such a powerful story that it would be wrong not to review the memoir from which the film was adapted. … Continue reading 12 Years A Slave

-I went to the reading / signing for this book last week, as part of Islington's Black History month.
-I'll be honest and say I knew nothing about t the book or its message for Black Britons.
-But with a title like that, I was curious, it could either be very good, insightful, inspiring and … Continue reading What Being Black Is And What Being Black Isn’t
+I went to the reading/signing for this book last week, as part of Islington's Black History month.
+I'll be honest and say I knew nothing about the book or its message for Black Britons.
+But with a title like that, I was curious, it could either be very good, insightful, inspiring and challenging or it … Continue reading What Being Black Is And What Being Black Isn’t